 Consider two approaches to automating a construction company's bid preparation.
 A generic agent pulls public data and fills a template.
 A custom agent trained on your past bids, your margin targets, your supplier pricing, and your regional competition produces estimates that actually match how your business works.
 The generic version saves time.
 The custom version wins contracts.

-This is why building your own agent workflows, rather than subscribing to the next wave of AI SaaS, is the higher-leverage move.
+This is why building your own agent workflows, rather than subscribing to the next wave of AI SaaS, is the stronger move.
 The agent that knows your business compounds its advantage with every use.
 The generic product that serves 10,000 customers treats your workflow as an edge case.

 How to Start: Audit Your Stack This Week